eProsima/DDS-Record-Replay/docs/rst/installation/docker.rst

     It is important to mention that both the path to the configuration file hosted in the local machine and the one created in the Docker container must be absolute paths in order to share just one single file as a shared volume.

-    After executing the previous command you should be able to see the initialization traces from the |ddsrecorder|
+    After executing the previous command you should be able to see the initialization traces from the |ddsrecord|
     running in the Docker container.
-    If you want to terminate the application gracefully, just press ``Ctrl+C`` to stop the execution of |ddsrecorder|.
+    If you want to terminate the application gracefully, just press ``Ctrl+C`` to stop the execution of |ddsrecord|.